iterative/dvc.org/content/docs/user-guide/checkpoints.md

 dvc metrics diff exp-3c7a8 c23a6e0
 ```

-You'll see something similart to this in your terminal. \_Make sure that you
+Make sure that you replace `exp-3c7a8` with the experiment branch in your table
-replace `exp-3c7a8` with the experiment branch in your table and replace
+and replace `c23a6e0` with the checkpoint id you want to see.
+You'll see
-`c23a6e0` with the checkpoint id you want to see.
+something similart to this in your terminal.

 ```dvc
 Path          Metric    Old      New      Change